 There is no fee for a school to participate in AP.
 Schools near each other may form a multischool center to administer AP Examinations at a single location.
 Such a center requires only one AP Coordinator.

 Here is a brief (31 minute) webinar to view if you are new to the procedure or want to refresh your memory.
-Here is the PowerPoint with notes that goes with the webinar as well as the Supplemental Roster for Option 2 students.
+Here is the PowerPoint that goes with the webinar as well as the Supplemental Roster for Option 2 students.

 If you choose not to watch the video, here are some points to remember: